 Contact Facilities Management at (609)-896-5080 for assistance during regular operating hours.
 Contact the Department of Public Safety at (609)-896-5029 in the event of an ID card, key or lock problem after normal business hours.

-Non-residential buildings on the Lawrenceville campus are locked by Public Safety every night.
-Most campus buildings on the Princeton campus are locked by Public Safety at or about 11 P.M.
-Bristol Chapel, Talbott Library and Scheide Student Center are open until 2 A.M. when the college is in session.
+Non-residential buildings are locked by Public Safety every night.
 Classrooms and practice studios are not available after a building has been locked for the night unless advance permission has been given.
-See below for further information.

 To practice in a classroom or recital venue, students should request the space via R25, Rider’s event scheduling system.
 Students may reserve a classroom for two hours of practice time per day based on availability.
 Reservations for recital venues are limited to two hours per week per student.